aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

   :align: center
   :alt: Alternative text

 While testing will be carried out using free running coarse-scale data, appropriate training data need to be determined first.
 Due to chaotic divergence, free running coarse-scale data will very quickly diverge from their fine-scale conuterpart despite having the same flow parameters and initial conditions.
-As a result, it is not feasible for a neural network to learn a generalizable mapping directly between :math:`\left( U, V, Q, T \right)^{\text{CLIM}}`` and :math:`\left( U, V, Q, T \right)^{\text{ERA5}}`.
-To that end, to produce coarse-scale simulations for training, a relaxation term $Q$ is added to the evolution equations of the prognostic variables :math:`\left( U, V, T, Q\right)`.
+As a result, it is not feasible for a neural network to learn a generalizable mapping directly between :math:`$\left(U, V, Q, T\right)^{\text{CLIM}}$` and :math:`$\left(U, V, Q, T\right)^{\text{ERA5}}$`.
+To that end, to produce coarse-scale simulations for training, a relaxation term $Q$ is added to the evolution equations of the prognostic variables $(U, V, T, Q)$.
 The term $Q$ is called nudging tendency and it corrects the coarse-scale solution based on the fine-scale reference solution.
-In this study, for a variable :math:`X`, the nudging tendency :math:`Q`` is given by the algebraic term
+In this study, for a variable $X$, the nudging tendency $Q$ is given by the algebraic term

+:math:`$Q\left( X-X^{\text{ERA5}} \right) = -\frac{1}{\tau} \left( X-\mathcal{H} \left[X^{\text{ERA5}}\right] \right)$.`

+Parameter $\\tau$ is a relaxation timescale to be determined, and :math:`$\mathcal{H}$` is an operator that maps :math:`$X^{\text{ERA5}}$` to the coarse resolution.

 Model Architecture
 ------------------

 This subsection discusses how recurrent neural networks (RNN) are used for the data-informed mappings previously described.
-In particular, long short-term memory (LSTM)~\cite{hochreiter1997long} neural networks are employed.
+In particular, long short-term memory (LSTM) neural networks are employed.
 Of great interest is the ability of this model to generalize beyond the data seen during training.
 At first this is investigated in out-of-sample data from the training flow and later further tested on different flow setups.
-The architecture of the LSTM-based neural-network is shown in~\cref{fig:LSTM_Architecture}.
+The architecture of the LSTM-based neural-network is shown in the figure below.
 It consists of an input fully connected layer that compresses prognostic variables of a single level to a $600$-valued vector.
-This layer has a $\tanh$ activation function.
+This layer has a :math:`$\tanh$` activation function.
 The compressed vector is then passed as input to a long short-term memory (LSTM) neural network.
 The output of the neural network is then passed through an output fully connected neural network to produce the final data-informed corrected predictions.
 The output layer has a linear activation function.

 .. figure:: images/ML_Architecture.png
   :width: 600
   :align: center
   :alt: Alternative text

-  LSTM_Architecture
+LSTM neural networks incorporate (non-Markovian) memory effects into the reduced-order model.
+This ability stems from Takens embedding theorem.
+The theorem states that given delayed embeddings of a limited number of state variables, one can still obtain the attractor of the full system for the observed variables.
+This approach is known to be capable of improving predictions of reduced-order models.
+Hence, it is expected that RNNs can help predict the contribution of unresolved scales.

 Data Preparation
 ----------------